 - Fine chopped spiced nuts, smoked paprika spiced walnuts are incredible for example.

-- Course sugar mixed with cinnamon
+- Coarse sugar mixed with cinnamon

 - Demerara sugar